 Organic vegetable production: This includes planting, soil amendments, weed management, harvesting, and storage methods.
 We will also work with culinary and medicinal herbs, salves, and tinctures.
-Learn apple orchard management and berry production.
+Learn about apple orchard management and berry production.
 Learn the significance of soil remineralization and microbial stewardship with some permaculture design.

 Ecology: You will have the opportunity to observe the local ecology and learn to identify flora and fauna at Wild Roots Farm.

 Energy: Living with energy derived from solar will give you a new perspective on daily necessities.
-You will be assisting with small solar projects and building a community space from logs harvested on the farm throughout the immersion.

 Community life and covid-19:

 As a member of the immersions, we ask that you show proof of vaccination or a negative test.
 You will live in Wilding Village nestled in the woods a quarter-mile from the farmhouse.
 It has been home to Wild Roots interns and immersion participants for over 25 years.
 Adjusting to a slower pace of life is exciting and sometimes new, but you will be navigating it along with like-minded people.
 Our farm crew also lives in nearby cabins in Wilding Village and will be there to answer questions.
 Self-care and community health are values of the immersions.

 The accommodations are rustic off-grid cabins, half a mile from the main house, with an outhouse and solar shower.
 Mattresses and sleeping bags are provided.
 During your stay, you will not have a place to charge your phone so we recommend you bring a battery pack or lean into the opportunity to disconnect from technology.